roboconf/roboconf.github.io/en/user-guide-snapshot/karaf-commands-for-the-dm.md

 Remember that Karaf overwrites the location of the temporary directory.
 You should look under the **data/tmp** directory if you installed it by hand, or under **/var/lib/roboconf...** if you installed it with Debian packages.

+## roboconf:reload-config

+This command allows you to force the DM to reload its configuration.

+Syntax: `roboconf:reload-config`
+No parameter is expected.

+## roboconf:diagnostic-messaging

+This command allows the DM to verify the messaging works correctly.
+It can be to verify messages can reach a given agent or that the DM can access and use the messaging server.

+Syntax: `roboconf:diagnostic-messaging <application-name> <scoped-instance-name>`
+Auto-completion is available for the application and scoped instance names.
+Notice the scoped instance name is optional.
+When not specified, all the scoped instances will be updated.

+> Reminder: a scoped instance is an instance associated with a Roboconf agent (their installer is **target**).
+> Example: a VM is a scoped instance.

+By default, this command waits for ping backs for 5 seconds.
+Then, it considers unresponding agents as not reachable in its diagnostic.